RhoInc/Webcharts/test/visual-tests/automated_regression_testing/README.txt

             to allow for sufficient rendering time
       1b.
 Update the URL to whatever website you want to test
 2. Execute the script
-3. The difference between the two images can be found in the output.png file
+3. The difference between the two images can be found in the output.png file (for numerical details refer to pixelmatch execute log)

 TOOLS:
 Converting html to jpg image: